Issue symptoms

 Manually close the ticket

-As a best practice, create a workflow that manually closes a ticket.
-This will prevent the customer from continuing to chat on the same ticket as soon as the conversation starts to get too long.
-To achieve this, create a trigger to close the ticket manually.
-See the trigger recipe in the following article: How can I manually close a ticket?
-[Video].
+As a best practice, create a workflow that closes a ticket manually.
+This stops further chat on the same ticket when the thread gets too long.
+To do this, create a trigger to close the ticket manually.
+See How can I manually close a ticket?
+[Video]